-2.5 The Glenfield Site
+2.5.
+The Glenfield Site

 Glenfield Hospital (GH) provides a range of medical and surgical services and forms part of the UHL Trust.
-It is located on the north-western edge of the city centre and is located close to the M1 and next to the A50, which is one of the main routes into Leicester providing easy access to main bus routes that serve the wider city.
-A hopper bus service connects this site to the LRI, LGH the Park and Ride; and runs at regular intervals.
+It is located on the north-western edge of the city centre.
+The site is located close to the M1 and next to the A50, which is one of the main routes into Leicester providing easy access to main bus routes that serve the wider city.
+A hopper bus service is also available to and from the site and runs at regular intervals.